filamentgroup/loadCSS/README.md

 Place the [`loadCSS` function](https://github.com/filamentgroup/loadCSS/blob/master/loadCSS.js) inline in the `head` of your page (it can also be included in an external JavaScript file if preferable).

-Then call it by passing it a stylesheet URL.
+Then call it by passing it a stylesheet URL or array of URLs.

 ``` html
 <head>